Getting Destin criminal cases dismissed

 Will I go to jail if I don’t finish my diversion?

 No. You will not automatically go to jail.
 Instead, the clerk of court will put your case back on the court docket.
 It is NOT the same as a violation of probation.
-Essentially, if you don’t complete the diversion, we will either negotiate an extension for you or set your case for trial.
-In our experience, over 99% of our clients who were sent to diversion successfully completed it and moved on with their lives.
+Essentially, if you don’t complete the diversion, I will either negotiate an extension for you or set your case for trial.
+In my experience, over 99% of my clients who were sent to diversion successfully completed it and moved on with their lives.

 How will pretrial diversion affect my military career?